 We commence today's ride with a 10-minute drive out of the city for a fabulous day ride.
 Pick up the bikes, cycle on smooth snack concrete paths, cross rice fields to Thanh Toan tile roof bridge.
 It is considered the most beautiful ancient wooden bridge in Hue.
 The bridge itself is traditionally detailed designed and located in beautiful rural with rustic landscapes.
 It's your great time to learn the culture of locals about the villages directly from English spoken villagers.
 Capture some photos of the beautiful bridge, and we continue to explore lush agricultural lands and small nostalgic villages to the lagoons.

 The lagoons are where local fishermen catch natural fish and raise many kinds of fish under shallow water.
 We can admire and look over many small fishing sampans in long, circular shapes and fish shelters alongside roads.
 There will be many stops at small villages so that your guide will tell you about the daily life of villagers.
 Followed as the itinerary planned, we ride down to coastal trails past colorful ancient cemeteries.
-We turn on a small path and ride flat terrain along ocean Vinh Hien before challenging some slight hills to Phuoc Tuong Pass.
-Finally, enjoy lunch at a seafood restaurant by Lang Co beach.
+We turn on a small path and ride flat terrain along ocean Vinh Hien before challenging some slight hills to Phuoc Tuong Pass, and we enjoy lunch at a seafood restaurant by Lang Co beach.

 Hai Van Pass is the most challenging mountain pass for cycling on the central coast of Vietnam.
 It's a favorite mountain pass for bicycle lovers to conquer.